InstagramScheduling

 Issue 5: Music/Audio Limitations

-Problem: Scheduled Reels can't include Instagram's trending audio library.
+Problem: Scheduled Reels uploaded from desktop can't include Instagram's trending audio library.

 Solution: